nicolasmaclean/Personal-Site/docs/_posts/teapot/index.md

 ---
-permalink: /portfolio/teapot/
+permalink: /_posts/teapot/
-layout: post

 title: Tea Time
 description: I consider the different steps of creating a scene.
 tags: [Maya, Blender, Substance Painter, 3D-Modeling]
 ---

-{% include image.html type="project" name="hero.jpg" class="pc-100 no-side-margin img-center" %}
+{% include image.html type="post" name="hero.jpg" class="pc-100 no-side-margin img-center" %}

 This project began with the teapot.
 I modeled it in Maya, textured in Substance Painter, and rendered in Arnold for the Modeling and Texturing 1 class.
 Shortly after the class finished, I added some teacups and made some final renders.
 The work done after the class was done primarily in Blender, but the textures for the teacups were made in Substance Painter.

 ## Reflection

-{% include video.html type="project" name="turntable.mp4" caption="rendered in Blender using the cycles engine" class="pc-80 no-side-margin img-center" %}
+{% include video.html type="post" name="turntable.mp4" caption="rendered in Blender using the cycles engine" class="pc-80 no-side-margin img-center" %}

 I've had experience modeling and animating with Blender prior to joining the ATEC program, so I fought with my muscle memory as I learned Maya.
 But funny enough, after spending two semesters in Maya, Blender became somewhat foreign to work in.
 I would try to hold alt as I use the mouse to navigate, like in Maya.
 After a continuing the scene the Blender, I've become much more comfortable switching between the two software packages.